-MEED’s yearly UAE Outlook Report for 2016 says that an upturn in oil costs together with rising public and private area activity supported by Dubai’s planning for the Expo 2020 will see genuine GDP growth ascend to between four-five percent a year from 2017 to 2020, weighing against 3.1 percentage growth in 2016.
+MEED’s yearly UAE Outlook Report for 2016 says that an upturn in oil costs together with rising public and private area activity supported by Dubai’s planning for the Expo 2020 Dubai will see genuine GDP growth ascend to between four-five percent a year from 2017 to 2020, weighing against 3.1 percentage growth in 2016.

-While recognizing that many qualms remain that could crash an expected recuperation in oil costs, the report says that a recuperation in oil costs combined with a moderate increase in the UAE oil production come next year will be upheld by a recovery in non-oil related activity associated with heightening investment ahead of Expo 2020, and developing trade exchange with Iran taking after the lifting of nuclear-related international sanctions.
+While recognizing that many qualms remain that could crash an expected recuperation in oil costs, the report says that a recuperation in oil costs combined with a moderate increase in the UAE oil production come next year will be upheld by a recovery in non-oil related activity associated with heightening investment ahead of Expo 2020 Dubai, and developing trade exchange with Iran taking after the lifting of nuclear-related international sanctions.

-The economic recovery is relied upon to strengthen in spending on major project venture in the emirates following a year of flat development in 2016 hindered by reductions in government spending and oil and gas and base tasks survey review in Abu Dhabi.
+The economic recovery is relied upon to strengthen in spending on major project venture in the Emirates following a year of flat development in 2016 hindered by reductions in government spending and oil and gas and base tasks survey review in Abu Dhabi.

-The report says that an estimated $155 billion worth of big projects was under execution in the UAE in the middle of 2016 and it distinguishes an undertaking pipeline of about $629 billion worth of significant ventures that are arranged in the UAE however not under path as of mid-2016.
+The report says that an estimated $155 billion worth of big projects were under execution in the UAE in the middle of 2016 and it distinguishes an undertaking pipeline of about $629 billion worth of significant ventures that are arranged in the UAE however not under path as of mid-2016.

 Around $22.6 billion worth of undertaking, contracts have been given in the UAE in the first few months of 2016, driven largely by real estate, transport, and power ventures in Dubai, which represent about $16 billion worth of grants.